 It’s worth noting, however, that gorilla trekking can be done year-round, and each season has its own unique advantages.
 The wet season, which runs from March to May and from September to November, is a good time for bird watching and seeing the forest’s lush vegetation.
 Additionally, during the low season months of April, May and November, gorilla permit prices are reduced, and there are generally fewer tourists in the parks, which means a more exclusive experience with the gorillas.

 Ultimately, the best time for gorilla trekking in Uganda and Rwanda depends on your personal preferences, schedule and budget.
 It’s important to plan ahead and book your permits and accommodations in advance, especially during peak season, to ensure availability and avoid disappointment.
-At Trek Africa Tours, we can provide you with expert advice and help you plan a memorable gorilla trekking experience.
+At Trek Africa Expeditions, we can provide you with expert advice and help you plan a memorable gorilla trekking experience.

 When planning a gorilla trekking holiday to Uganda or Rwanda, it’s crucial to understand the weather and trekking conditions in the area.
 Both countries have wet and dry seasons, making it easier or harder to trek, depending on the time of year.

 The dry season occurs from May to August and December to February, providing hotter and drier weather with fewer muddy trails.
 Gorilla trekking becomes more accessible during this time, but it’s also peak season, so booking gorilla permits in advance is crucial.

 In contrast, the wet season runs from April to May and September to November, which can make trails muddy and slippery.
 However, gorilla trekking is available all year round, and you have a 90% chance of seeing gorillas.
 It’s essential to prepare and ensure you have proper gear, and we recommend hiring a porter if necessary.